 Determining whether the delivery threshold has been exceeded

-The amount of money received from supplying goods to the respective EU Member State plays a significant role when answering the question of whether and when the respective supply threshold of an EU Member State is exceeded.
-This is illustrated by the following example.
-The supply of so-called excisable goods (these are mineral oils, alcohol and alcoholic beverages as well as tobacco products) is not taken into account when determining the delivery threshold.
-If the merchant sells excisable goods to private individuals in another EU Member State, the place of delivery for VAT purposes always shifts to the country of destination, irrespective of a delivery threshold (i.e. the VAT law of the Member State of destination always applies).
+The amount of money received from supplying goods to the respective EU Member State plays a significant role when answering the question whether and when the respective supply threshold of an EU Member State is exceeded.
+The following example illustrates this.
+The supply of so-called excisable goods (these are mineral oils, alcohol and alcoholic beverages, as well as tobacco products) is not considered when determining the delivery threshold.
+If the merchant sells excisable goods to private individuals in another EU Member State, the place of delivery for VAT purposes constantly shifts to the country of destination, irrespective of a delivery threshold (i.e. the VAT law of the Member State of destination always applies).

 Example: Walanda, the Munich-based online fashion shop, has delivered clothing with a net value of €80,000 to private customers in the Netherlands before Dec.
 15, 2020.
 The company’s sales to the Netherlands were below the country’s delivery threshold (€100,000) in 2019.
-Up until Dec.
-23, 2020, in the course of its Christmas business, Walanda received orders from private customers for sweaters with a net price of €20,000.
+Until Dec.
+23, 2020, during its Christmas business, Walanda received orders from private customers for sweaters with a net price of €20,000.
 The shop guarantees deliveries by Christmas day.

-After the holiday season and up until the end of 2020, Walanda delivers additional fashion articles worth €5,000 to customers in the Netherlands.
-With the deliveries carried out before Christmas 2020, Walanda reached the delivery threshold in the Netherlands.
+After the holiday season and until the end of 2020, Walanda will deliver additional fashion articles worth €5,000 to customers in the Netherlands.
+With the deliveries before Christmas 2020, Walanda reached the delivery threshold in the Netherlands.
 All sales transacted before then will be subject to 19% German VAT, which has to be declared and paid to the tax office in Munich.

 All subsequent deliveries after Christmas and until the end of 2020 (€5,000) and all deliveries to the Netherlands in 2021 are subject to the 21% VAT rate in the Netherlands.
 This is because the delivery threshold in the Netherlands was exceeded in 2020.